Being slow to react can derail a career at the best of times

 Making thoughtful decisions is good.
 But thinking for too long before deciding is very, very bad, especially for a leader.
-If you don’t believe me, consider the fate of (newly) former University of Missouri (UM) president Tim Wolfe.
+If you don’t believe me, consider the fate of former University of Missouri (UM) president Tim Wolfe.

 Whether he actually is indifferent may be up for debate.
 But one thing’s for sure: He’s been too slow to act and react, too slow to make decisions, and too slow to communicate his thoughts at every stage of this controversy.

 It’s a mistake that’s easy to make.
-As president of The American Society of Journalists and Authors (ASJA), I’ve made it myself.
+As the former president of The American Society of Journalists and Authors (ASJA), I’ve made it myself.
 Being slow to react can derail a career at the best of times.
 Being slow to react during a time of crisis almost always leads to dire consequences.

 For Wolfe and everyone else, here are some reasons it’s essential to make leadership decisions quickly:

 1. Time may work against you.